Oh, hello. My name is Grace. Thanks for stopping by.

-I also have a food blog: Grace(full) Plate.
+To keep that love going, I have a food blog: Grace(full) Plate.
 It brings me so much joy.
 Go on over, say hello, drool, peep restaurant reviews, learn about food news, or find a recipe.
-I am the co-founder of the Boulder Food Media group, I run Boulder Food News and am the Boulder (freelance) features writer for Eater Denver and Boulder Weekly.
+I run Boulder Food News and am the Boulder features writer for Eater Denver and Boulder Weekly.
 This is what I call my “jobby” and I do it for fun, on the side.